janisto/yii2-app-simple/protected/tests/README.md

 ```

 5. In order to be able to run acceptance tests you need to start a webserver.
 The simplest way is to use PHP built in
 webserver.
-In the `web` directory execute the following:
+In the application directory execute the following:

 ```
 php -S localhost:8080
 ```

+or edit your virtual host in protected/tests/codeception/acceptance.suite.yml

 6. Now you can run the tests with the following commands: